cslarsen/csl.name/_posts/2006-10-20-lua-and-cpp.markdown

       return 1;
     }

-We have to pass the address of this function to Lua along with the name it will have in Lua programs.
-Do that after calling `lua_newstate` and before loading the file:
+We have to pass the address of this function to Lua along a name.
+Put the following line somewhere between the call to `lua_newstate` and `luaL_loadfile`:

     // Make howdy() available to Lua programs under the same name. lua_register(state, "howdy", howdy);